 The journey back was hard and riddled with uncertainty.
 The shame of disappointment consumed me with every breath.
 I wanted to move on.
 I wanted to let go of the past.
 But the pain was fresh, and the daily struggle for money and confidence were keeping me stuck.
-I ended up realizing my journey back would begin with forgiving myself—that I could start over and I could create my own way.
+I ended up realizing my journey back would begin with forgiving myself—that I could start over and create my own way.

-I remembered back to a time in life when I turned to a business coach who had helped me think through the right strategies to create that multimillion-dollar business.
+I remembered back to a time in my life when I turned to a business coach who had helped me think through the right strategies to create that multimillion-dollar business.
 I thought how rewarding it would be to do the same for someone else.
 So it came to me: I should become a coach.

 From working one-on-one to interviewing leaders on my podcast to sharing my message as a speaker, I am thrilled to be part of so many people’s personal and professional growth.
-This thrill has become such a huge part of who I am that I know, this truly is my purpose in life.
+This thrill has become such a huge part of who I am that I know this truly is my purpose in life.

 Losing everything is not the easiest way to shift your life to a higher sense of purpose, but it is what it took for me to change at my core.
 This change within myself has allowed me to help hundreds of business owners make more money, hire elite teams and become more powerful leaders.
-To witness that growth in others has been an incredible reward for the resilience and courage it took for me to get from where I stood six years ago to where I am today.
+To witness that growth in others has been an incredible reward for the resilience and courage it took for me to get from where I stood in 2010 years ago to where I am today.

 I hope you don’t have to start over like me.
 But if you do, you can look forward to a journey of growth and learning that is sure to pay off—if you have the resilience and courage to bounce back and reinvent yourself.